Articles

 2. The three levels of strategy — corporate, business, functional

-Let’s get started by exploring the definition and importance of business strategy.
+Let’s get started by exploring the definition and importance of a good business strategy.

 What is a business strategy?